odpi/egeria-docs/site/docs/connectors/index.md

 ### Files

-* The [Avro file connector :material-github:](https://github.com/odpi/egeria/tree/main/open-metadata-implementation/adapters/open-connectors/data-store-connectors/file-connectors/avro-file-connector){ target=gh } provides access to an Avro file that has been catalogued using open metadata.

 * The [basic file connector :material-github:](https://github.com/odpi/egeria/tree/main/open-metadata-implementation/adapters/open-connectors/data-store-connectors/file-connectors/basic-file-connector){ target=gh }  provides support to read and write to a file using the Java File object.

 * The [CSV file connector :material-github:](https://github.com/odpi/egeria/tree/main/open-metadata-implementation/adapters/open-connectors/data-store-connectors/file-connectors/csv-file-connector){ target=gh }  is able to retrieve data from a Comma Separated Values (CSV) file where the contents are stored in logical columns with a special character delimiter between the columns.